ZgblKylin/ConflictingDependencies/README.md

 But it fails on Linux.
 When `libsdk_b.so` invokes `SSL_library_init`, it goes into `libssl_a.so`, which leads to `SIGSEGV`.

 I'm sure `libsdk_b.so` is linked to `libssl_b.so` correctly, since when I wrote wrong code in `libssl_a.so`, it didn't cause `libsdk_b.so` to build failure.
-But the codepath went wrong in runtime, so I think it may cased by link stage for main app, from some mechanisms similar to `-fPIE`.
+But the codepath went wrong in runtime, so I think it may cased by link stage for main app, from some unknown mechanisms similar to `-fPIE`.

 ### dlopen

 Furthermore, I tried to load `libsdk_a.so` and `libsdk_b.so` dynamically at runtime, instead of linking them in compile time.

 That means, `libwrapper_a.so` and `libwrapper_b.so` do not link to sdk and ssl libraries directly, but load sdk libraries instead.
-Then I use `dlsym` to extract symbols from sdk library, then call forward user's call to it.
+Then I use `dlsym` to extract symbols from sdk library, then forward user's call to it.

 Fortuately, it runs well in my computer.